Ghelle8/data-analytics-power-bi-report159/README.md

      - Use Ctrl + V (Cmd + V on Mac) to paste the rectangle in the exact position.
    - **Align Consistently:**
      - Ensure the rectangle is aligned similarly on all pages to maintain a consistent layout.

-### Upload and Document:
-- Save the updated Power BI file (.pbix) and upload it to your GitHub repository.
-- Document in the README file:
-  - A description of each report page and its purpose.
-  - The color theme used and why it was chosen.

 ## Project Milestone 5: Customer Detail Page